konstantink83/kmp-codelabs/giphy-app-2-en.md

 ```

 ### Dependencies Injection
-We have to use [glide](https://github.com/bumptech/glide) library for gif rendering and we use [constraintLayout](https://developer.android.com/training/constraint-layout) library for setting aspect ratio 2:1 of list's unit.
+We have to use the [glide](https://github.com/bumptech/glide) library for gif rendering and we use the [constraintLayout](https://developer.android.com/training/constraint-layout) library to set 2:1 aspect ratio for a list unit.

-`constraintLayout` is already declared in project dependencies and we just need to include it on `android-app`, let's add it in `android-app/build.gradle.kts`:
+`constraintLayout` is already declared in the project dependencies, and we just need to include it in `android-app`, let's add it in `android-app/build.gradle.kts`:

 ```kotlin
 dependencies {